actions/cache/CACHING.md

 This document lists some of the strategies (and example workflows if possible) which can be used

+- to use an effective cache key and/or path
-- to solve some common use cases
+- to solve some common use cases around saving and restoring caches
-- to effectively leverage the step inputs and outputs
+- to leverage the step inputs and outputs more effectively

 ## Strategically using keys